MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/using-mrt-for-converted-desktop-apps-and-games.md

 see the localized name right away, wait a few minutes until the Start Menu's cache is refreshed.
 To return to your native language, just make it the default language in the language list.

-<h3>Step 1.4: Localizing more parts of the AppX manifest (optional)</h3>
+### Step 1.4: Localizing more parts of the AppX manifest (optional)

 Other sections of the AppX Manifest can be localized.
-For example, if your application handles file-extensions then it should have a `windows.fileTypeAssociation` extension in the manifest, replacing <span style="background-color: lightgreen">these highlighted values</span> are copied exactly as shown (since they will refer to resources), and
+For example, if your application handles file-extensions then it should have a `windows.fileTypeAssociation` extension in the manifest, using the <span style="background-color: lightgreen">green highlighted text</span> exactly as shown (since it will refer to resources), and replacing the
-<span style="background-color: yellow">this highlighted value</span> is specific to your application:
+<span style="background-color: yellow">yellow highlighted text</span> with information specific to your application:

 <blockquote>
 <pre>